ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 which authenticates using an asymmetric key.
 - "Auth_Psk" refers to "mode_auth_psk", described in Section 5.1.4 of {{RFC9180}},
 which authenticates using both a PSK and an asymmetric key.

+Implementations detect the use of modes by inspecting header parameters.

 For a list of ciphersuite registrations, please see {{IANA}}.